realpython/materials/queue/README.md

-# A Practical Look at Stacks, Queues, and Priority Queues in Python
+# Python Stacks, Queues, and Priority Queues in Practice

 Sample code supplementing the tutorial on [Python queues](https://realpython.com/queue-in-python/) hosted on Real Python.